Max Stenbeck Venture Equity Program

 Who leads the workshops/lectures?

 The workshops/panels are led by the NYU’s Innovation Venture Fund team, startup lawyers, VCs, and venture-backed founders.
-Confirmed speakers include founders of Ephemeral Tattoo, MyWellbeing, HealthBoxed, Funnel Leasing, Statespace (Aimlab), Mighty, She Matters and GigFinesse, investors from 500 StartupsTechstars, 2048 Ventures, HearstLab, Alumni Ventures and Flat World Partners, and legal guidance from Brown Rudnick.
+Last year, speakers included the founders of of Ephemeral Tattoo, MyWellbeing, HealthBoxed, Funnel Leasing, Statespace (Aimlab), Mighty, She Matters and GigFinesse, investors from 500 StartupsTechstars, 2048 Ventures, HearstLab, Alumni Ventures and Flat World Partners, and legal guidance from Brown Rudnick.

 • Who It’s For

-The program is designed for founders building scalable ventures who are committed to diversity, equity and inclusion in entrepreneurship and who have never raised from institutional investors.
+The program is designed for founders building scalable ventures who are committed to diversity, equity and inclusion in entrepreneurship and who are new to the fundraising process from VC/institutional investors.
 The program is built for venture founders that have early indications of product/market fit and will be ready to raise funding in the next 6 months.
 If you have raised an angel or friends & family round and want to get ready to pitch to institutional venture capitalists, this program is also for you.

 In addition, ventures are evaluated based on the following criteria:

-• NYU status: Open to ventures with at least one founder who is an NYU student, faculty, staff member and/or recent alumni (within 2 years of graduating NYU)
+• NYU Status: Open to ventures with at least one founder who is a current NYU student, faculty, staff member, or researcher OR recent alumni (within 2 years of graduating from NYU)

-• Stage of venture: The program is for those who may be in a position to fundraise within 6 months of the program’s conclusion.
+• Stage of Venture: The program is for those who may be in a position to fundraise within six months of the program’s conclusion.
 Thus, ventures should have a working product (in beta is acceptable), have demonstrated proof of demand (or ideally first paying customers), a validated initial revenue model, and have a vision for a path to scalability.

 All ventures meeting these criteria are eligible to apply to the program.
 Those ventures run by women, non-binary, Black, LatinX and LGBTQ+ founders are encouraged to apply.